Julian has served as MP for Solihull since 2015, and was re-elected in 2017 with a greatly increased majority and almost 60% of the vote.

-Born in 1972 on a council estate, Julian’s father left home when he was ten.
-His mother – a telephonist – had to work two jobs to keep a roof over their heads.
-So Julian went out to work at 16, while studying, times were very tough as the household debts built up.
-But Julian got through it and he became the first member of his family to make it to University.
+Born on a council estate in 1972, his mother – a telephonist – worked two jobs to keep a roof over their heads, and Julian took up a job alongside his studies at 16.
+Although times were very tough, he got through it and became the very first member of his family to attend university.

 Prior to entering the House of Commons, Julian built a successful career as a personal finance and consumer rights journalist.
 Working his way up from the very bottom, where he worked eighty-hour weeks, he became a campaigning journalist at the BBC before joining the Independent in 2007 as their Money & Property Editor.
 He is also a successful author of a variety of non-fiction books on pensions, financial planning – and cricket!

 After being returned as Solihull’s MP, Julian has worked hard to put this expertise to use in the House of Commons.
 He has become one of Parliament’s highest-profile campaigners against fraud, opening a major debate on scams and chairing several All-Party Parliamentary Groups on subjects such as the alternative lending sector and financial education for young people.